rust-lang/rustc-perf/collector/README.md

 # Rust Compiler Performance Benchmarking and Profiling

+## The benchmarks

+The individual benchmarks are described in the `README` file in the `collector/benchmarks` directory.

 ## How to build

 Before doing anything else, you should build `collector` (for running the